wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

     :return: The path to the saved .mp3 file.
     """
         print(f"Listening beginning for {duration}s...")
         recording = sd.rec(int(duration * frequency_sample), samplerate=frequency_sample, channels=1)
         sd.wait()  # Wait until recording is finished print("Recording complete!")
         temp_dir = tempfile.gettempdir()
         wave_file = f"{temp_dir}/{str(uuid.uuid4())}.wav"
         sf.write(wave_file, recording, frequency_sample)
         print(f"Temp audiofile saved: {wave_file}")
         audio = AudioSegment.from_wav(wave_file)
         os.remove(wave_file)
         mp3_file = f"{temp_dir}/{str(uuid.uuid4())}.mp3"
         audio.export(mp3_file, format="mp3")
         print(f"Audio converted to MP3 and stored into {mp3_file}")
         return mp3_file

 The resulting file can already be fed to the model.
-But the method looks very clumsy, because the recording continues for a fixed time, no matter how long you speak - less than the set interval and you have to wait for the end of the recording or more, which will lead to the phrase being cut off.
+But the method looks very clumsy, because the recording continues for a fixed time, no matter how long you speak - less than the set interval and you have to wait for the end of the recording; or more, which will lead to the phrase being cut off.
 Usually the smartest solution is to implement push-to-talk.
 While the user presses the button, the recording is in progress.
 This is how instant messengers and many online chats work.

 Recording audio: AudioRecorder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 But I still don't think it's smart enough, because it doesn't fit with the concept of AI having ears.
-As a console user, it would be more convenient for me to do without any buttons, and, by and large, transfer this work to the code, that is, listen constantly, and if speech is noticed in the noise, then recognize it.
+As a console user, it would be more convenient for me to make an implementation without any buttons and keyboard interactions, and always it's better to assign this task to the code.
+That is: listen constantly, and if speech is noticed in the noise, then recognize it.
 Well, almost like how Google Assistant, Siri, and smart speakers work in your home.
 If you don't need to respond to any sound, you can always filter your catch phrase to be recognized first (at the start of the recording).

 .. code-block:: python